dtrelogan/react-formstate/docs/validationWiring.md

   />
 ```

-tailoring messages is optional and 'fsv' is an abbreviation for 'fsValidate':
+Tailoring messages is optional and 'fsv' is an abbreviation for 'fsValidate':

 ```jsx
 <Input fsv={v => v.min(25).max(1000)} />
 ```

-like functions accessed through 'validate', 'fsValidate' functions can be autowired and are also passed context and field:
+Like functions accessed through 'validate', 'fsValidate' functions can be autowired and are also passed context and field:

 ```jsx
 fsValidatePassword(fsv, context, field) {